swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 >
 > **Privileges:** Bank Tellers can access and manage incoming transfer requests, verify transaction details, input information into the SWIFT System, and update the transaction status.
 They play a critical role in ensuring the accuracy and security of transfers.
 >
-> **Responsibilities:** Their primary responsibility includes inputting customer data into the SWIFT system and providing support to customers as needed.
+> **Responsibilities:** Their primary responsibility includes inputting Customer data into the SWIFT system and providing support to customers as needed.

 By distinguishing between these user classes and their respective characteristics, Pichincha Bank can tailor the international transfer system to meet the varied needs of its users effectively, ensuring a seamless and secure experience for both customers and administrative personnel.